MPCA-data/tidytuesdays/show-n-tell/make_book/README.md

 ### Build your book

+1. Restart your R session
+1. Open your book project
 1. Click the `Build` tab in the top-right of RStudio's _Environment_ pane, near the `History` and `Connections` tabs
 1. Click `Build Book`